sethadams2024/networking-lab-journal/day_to_day.md

 - Today, I was very busy with other priorities.
 But I made progress nonetheless.
 - I finished the RAM chapter of A+, now onto BIOS tomorrow.
 I need to read around 20 pages a day if I want to be ready by June 17.
 Actually, with my honeymoon, I need to push it to July
 - I also bought new network equipment.
 I bought a NETGEAR 5-Port Gigabit Ethernet Easy Smart Managed Essentials Switch (GS305E).
 This time I will not brick it!
-- I got a N300 Wifi Router 2.4 GHz Easy Setup. up to 300Mbps.
+- I got a N300 Wifi Router 2.4 GHz Easy Setup.
+Up to 300Mbps.
 It's not great, but I still want to try setting it up in my bedroom.
 - Side note: Want to slowly upgrade my old gaming PC with parts during this journey.
 Stay Tuned.
 On to day 3!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------